 He began his photography at the age of 12 and has learnt photography right up from the very basics, starting off in his own darkroom, developing and printing photographs and transparencies.

-His favorite cameras are by far his 1954 Leica M3 film camera, Leica M9 and Monochrom digital cameras, combined with several superb Leica lenses.
-His collection also includes several antique Leica cameras from the early 1930s.
+His favorite cameras are his 1954 Leica M3 film camera, Leica M9, Monochrom and SL2 digital cameras, combined with several superb Leica lenses.
+Mike's collection also includes several antique Leica cameras from the early 1930s.

-His other cameras include medium format classic Hasselblad cameras and several superb Carl Zeiss lenses including a one-off modified Zeiss 300mm f2.8 Tele Apotessar.
-This manual focus lens is his favorite lens for wildlife photography.
+His other cameras include medium format classic Hasselblad cameras and superb Carl Zeiss lenses and a one-off modified Zeiss 300mm f2.8 Tele Apotessar.

 "The transition from film to digital photography has opened up immense opportunities other than simply point and shoot.
 The ability to instantly view a photograph and to make the necessary corrections and learn from one's mistakes is simply amazing."